rhmatti/CUEBIT-Spectrum-Analyzer/README.md

 	* Select "Update and Close"
 	* Access various comparisons from the drop-down Analysis menu
 	* Visually compare/evaluate that setting for V using the graphs
-	* Repeat steps 1-5 as needed until a good value for V has been found
+	* Repeat these steps as needed until a good value for V has been found

 5. Perform a spectral analysis